 The location for this antenna is either on the back or belly of the aircraft away from other transmitting antenna or sensitive receivers.
 TCAS systems usually use two antenna's for a complete coverage around the aircraft, being the top and bottom of the fuselage.

 ELT, Emergency Locator Transmitter, historically used 121,5 MHz (Military aircraft on 243 MHz, it is a 3rd harmonic of the base frequency) in the VHF band for its transmissions.
-Due to limitations the use of 121,5 MHz is fased out from satellite service and the use of 406 MHz ELTs is mandatory.
+Due to limitations, the use of 121,5 MHz is fased out from satellite service and the use of 406 MHz ELTs is mandatory in most countries.

 The ELT should be installed in the tail section of the aircraft for greater survivability.
 The antenna is a small whip type usually included with the ELT and located near the tail so it arrives last on the scene of the accident and has the best chance of surviving the crash.
 More detailed information about installing an ELT in our homebuilt section.